halies-glitch/halie-smith-portfolio/critique-by-design.md

 _List any references you used here._

 ## AI acknowledgements
-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+I did not us AI to complete this assignment.